v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 6. In the **Power Apps** studio, notice how in the **Tree view** pane on the left side of the monitor, none of the browse, detail, or edit screens appear under the **Screens** tab.
 Those screens were automatically created when you created an app from an existing data source, as you did in the prior lab exercise.
 But when creating a canvas app from scratch, as you are doing here, you must manually create those screens.
 ‎
 ‎**Screen1** (which appears in the right-hand pane) is the only screen in the Tree view pane since it is the name of the blank screen that appears on the canvas.
 By default, the font size on the screen is so small that it's difficult to read.
-Use the slider to increase the font size.
+Use the slider that appears at the bottom of the screen to increase the font size.
 While the text on the screen says **Add an item from the insert pane or connect to data**, do not select either of these options at this time.
 You will eventually configure the properties of this screen from the **Insert** pane, but for now, let’s begin by renaming this app screen.
 ‎
-‎In the **Tree view** pane, select the **ellipses** icon that appears to the right of **Screen1**.
+‎In the **Tree view** pane on the left-side of the screen, select the **ellipses** icon that appears to the right of **Screen1**.
 In the menu that appears, select **Rename**, enter **BrowseScreen1** as the new screen name and then hit Enter (this will keep the screen name consistent with the naming convention that is used when Power Apps automatically creates screens for an app).

 7. Now you will access the **Insert** pane to configure screen properties.
 On the menu bar at the top of the Power Apps Studio screen, select **+Insert**.
 In the drop-down menu that appears, select **Vertical gallery**.